phetdam/c-npy-demo/README.rst

 ----------------

 The ``numpy-api-bench`` package contains a pure Python module and two C extension modules.
-The pure Python module is ``npapibench.pyscale``, which contains one function that is two lines of ``numpy``\ -enabled Python code.
-It is the "benchmark" for the C extension module ``npapibench.cscale`` as both modules contain a single function that centers and scales to unit variance a ``numpy.ndarray``.
+The pure Python module is ``npapibench.pyimpl``, which contains one function that is two lines of ``numpy``\ -enabled Python code.
+It is the "benchmark" for the C extension module ``npapibench.cimpl`` as both modules contain a single function that centers and scales to unit variance a ``numpy.ndarray``.
 The other C extension module is ``npapibench.functimer``, which provides a callable API for timing the execution of a function with